kakali121/karenli.github.io/content/authors/admin/_index.md

   #  label: Download my resume
 ---

-Hi there, welcome to my page!

-I am a first year PhD student at [REACT](https://react.seas.harvard.edu/) lab at Harvard University working with Prof. Stephanie Gil.
-My research interests include developing robust navigation and mapping methods in autonomous systems, especially in the context of multi-agent systems.
+I am a first year PhD student at [REACT](https://react.seas.harvard.edu/) lab at Harvard University working with [Prof. Stephanie Gil](https://gil.seas.harvard.edu/).
+My research interests include developing robust navigation and mapping methods in autonomous robots, especially in the context of multi-agent systems.
 I am also interested in exploring the applications of robotics in various fields such as environmental monitoring, search and rescue.

-Before joining REACT lab, I was an undergraduate researcher at [Swarms](https://swarmslab.com/) Lab at Lehigh University working under Prof. David Saldaña.
-I obtained my B.S. in CS in May 2024.
+Before joining REACT lab, I obtained my B.S. in Coputer Science at Lehigh University.
+I worked as an undergraduate researcher at [Swarms](https://swarmslab.com/) lab, under the supervision of [Prof. David Saldaña](https://swarmslab.com/david-saldana/).
 ## Education

 2024-Present